-The Company shall continue to focus its growth in the core sectors like renewable, airports and shall also look to diversify its portfolio into other sectors like roads, logistic, city gas distribution, healthcare and hospitality.
+The Company shall continue to focus its growth in the core sectors like renewable, airports and shall also look to diversify its portfolio into other sectors like roads, logistics, data centers, city gas distribution, healthcare, education and hospitality.

 II.
 OPPORTUNITIES AND THREATS